Here. There. Anywhere.

 Post-Colonial Communities in the Time of COVID-19

-Indigenous people are often sidelined, and even more so in times of crisis.
-This discussion, led by BAC alumni, invites the audience to consider ways of engaging with and listening to indigenous communities to build better infrastructure and resiliency.
+Communities are often sidelined, and even more so in times of crisis.
+This discussion, led by BAC alumni, invites the audience to consider ways of engaging with and listening to build better infrastructure and resiliency.

 Towards Resiliency: Learning from the Pandemic